vsoch/twitter-share/pull_request_share/README.md

 ```

 By default, the pattern to be matched against files is `*.png`, and
-the message and hashtags aren't defined.
+the message and hashtag aren't defined.
 The data url should be any URL you want
 to share, and the AT_USERNAME should be the account you want to @.